-(2) An appeal is to be in writing and must be received by the Minister within one month of the publication of the election results in the Gazette.
+(2) An appeal is to be in writing and must be received by the Treasurer within one month of the publication of the election results in the Gazette.

-(3) The Minister is to determine an appeal made under subregulation (1) and the Minister’s decision is final and binding.
+(3) The Treasurer is to determine an appeal made under subregulation (1) and the Treasurer’s decision is final and binding.

+[Regulation 240 amended in Gazette 17 Jan 2012 p.
+473.]

 241. Costs of an election

 The Board may pay out of the Fund the reasonable costs incurred by UnionsWA, the returning officer or the Registrar in conducting an election.